volusiaidpa/volusiaidpa.github.io/index.md

 all-steel match is a total blast and the stages are designed by USPSA Grand Master Manny Brag, who brings 20+ years experience and an incredible array of equipment to bear.
 Manny is also a sought-after world-class instructor and has offered a one-on-one 3 hour training session to be raffled.
 To qualify you must shoot both the IDPA and GM Knockdown Steel matches for at least 3 of the next 4 months.
-The winner will be announced after a drawing at the Febrary, 2019 match.</p>
+The winner will be announced after a drawing at the March, 2019 match.</p>

 <br /><h3>New Shooters</h3><br />